|

 entropy.
 However, the second law demands that in its initial

-state, the entropy of [the BB] universe was at some sort of
+state, the entropy of the [Big Bang] universe was at some sort of

 minimum,